-The State Government had issued all taxi licences and collected large sums of money for some licences.
-It is only fair if a buyback program for all existing licences and then a start a new platform which results in a level playing field.
+The State Government has issued all taxi licences and collected large sums of money for some licences and should be held accountable for this current situation.
+It is only fair if a buyback program for all existing licences takes place and then a start a new unanimous licence category which would see both taxis and ride share services under the one category resulting in a level playing field.
 It is not fair on taxi owners or drivers who have followed the rules and have done nothing wrong.
-Please don't punish the innocent 2800 Qld Taxi Licence owners and operators.
+Please don't punish the innocent 2800 Qld Taxi Licence owners and operators that have done everything correctly to follow the law.

 I make a humble request to you, to put yourselves in our shoes with a profitable and viable business such as a taxi has been ruined overnight by the government's decision.
+The current situation is critical, with reported cases of owners here in Australia of self harm, should demonstrate to the government of how serious this issue really is and the hardship and devastation being faced.
+This is preventable by and should be corrected by the government with haste.

 Please make this decision with empathy, respect and sense.